kstojanovski/software-design-pattern/behavioral-patterns.md

 ### Visitor

-The visitor pattern is a design pattern that separates a set of structured data from the functionality that may be performed upon it.<br>
+#### Introduction
+The visitor pattern is a design pattern that separates a set of structured data from the functionality that may be performed upon it.
 This promotes loose coupling and enables additional operations to be added without modifying the data classes.
 #### Structure
 * InterfaceElement(::accept(Visitor)) -> ConcreteElementA - lightWeight classes withou much functionallity
 * InterfaceElement(::accept(Visitor)) -> ConcreteElementB